Carnival in Cadiz, Spain

 Saturday is the day and night of the biggest street party.

-People from all over the province and further afar arrive by bus or train, all in fancy dress and you are well advised to dress up too as otherwise you will be considered a spoil sport.
+People from all over the province and further afar arrive by bus or train, all in fancy dress, and you are well-advised to dress up too.

-Singing, drinking and dancing goes on all over the city and it´s also the day when the Carnival Queen is crowned.
+Singing, drinking and dancing go on all over the city, and it’s also the day when the Carnival Queen is crowned.

 Sunday The main parade when the processions and floats are shown on which the various carnival groups have worked all year.
-Fireworks all night and the best place to see both is La Caleta.
+Fireworks all night, and La Caleta is the best place to see both.

-Plaza de las Flores where you can see and hear coros on their carrusels (floats).
+Plaza de las Flores where you can see and hear coros on their floats.

-Main shopping streets, Calle Ancha and Calle Columel for illgeales and Plaza San Juan de Dios for daily fireworks.
+Main shopping streets, Calle Ancha and Calle Columela for Illgeales and Plaza San Juan de Dios for daily fireworks.

-The center piece of Cadiz´s carnival are therefore groups, ranging in number from three to about forty, all dressed in identical costumes, which enter into fierce singing competitions even before carnival proper starts.
+The centrepiece of Cadiz´s carnival is groups, ranging from three to about forty, all dressed in identical costumes, which enter into fierce singing competitions even before carnival proper starts.

-All year long, they work on their themes, costumes and songs which in unparalleled fashion parodise and ridicule Spanish politicians, celebrities and even the church.
+All year long, they work on their themes, costumes and songs for fashion parodies and ridicule Spanish politicians, celebrities and even the church.

-The words are often of a high literary quality and written by local authors and poets.
+The words are often highly literary and written by local authors and poets.

-The songs are accompanied by rather simple melodies so as not to distract from the words.
+The songs are accompanied by relatively simple melodies to not distract from the words.

 With all the corruption scandals which have hit Spain in the past year, there will be no shortage of themes.